 '''

 SELECT

 FROM courses INNER JOIN enrollment

-ON number = c_num;
+ON num = c_num;

 '''

 This query is logically the exact same query as the query we ran in the previous section.
-The inner join is essentially syntatic sugar for a cross join with a join condition in the WHERE clause like we did before.
+The inner join is essentially syntatic sugar for a cross join with a join condition in the WHERE clause like we demonstrated before.

-Outer Joins
+3 Outer Joins